slurmulon/bach/README.md

 ## What

-`bach` is a semantic musication notation designed to be both human and computer friendly.
+`bach` is a semantic music notation designed to be both human and computer friendly.

 _This is currently a living document for ideas and should not be considered stable!_